cityandwool/danryland/_posts/2017-06-13-google-analytics-conversion-rates.markdown

 _Audience > Mobile > Overview_

-Let's say your audience is about 60% for mobile, we might then want want to see which counties these users come from.
+Now, let's say your audience is about ~60% for mobile, we might then want want to see which counties these users come from.
 On the same Mobile Overview page, define the secondary dimension as _Country_.

 From our list of countries we might find we have lots of international traffic from the States for example.
 Using this sort of data we could make some assumptions on how to improve the conversion rate for these users.
 Examples could include: